 Staff benefits from enhanced credentials in the increasingly competitive home care market.

-Students study and test on their own time reducing lost billable hours in the field and less administrative time spent on training and credentials management.
+Members study and test on their own time reducing lost billable hours in the field and less administrative time spent on training and credentials management.

 CertifiedCare maintains a credentials verification registry for independent caregivers, agencies and their clients to access.